8 Ways to Keep Owners Engaged in Your Fantasy Football League

 Giving more teams a shot at the playoffs can really keep owners involved in the season.
 Sure it sounds like coach-speak, but one thing I learned after all these years is in fantasy football, just getting in means anything can happen after that.
 I’ve had my share of top-seeded teams go on to win money.
 I’ve had my share of top-seeded teams lose early on in the playoff process, too.

-Traditionally, having more than half the teams in your league make the playoffs is probably frowned upon by the older generation.
-But let’s face it, having six of 10 teams, for example, make the playoffs keep most of the teams in the league alive for a berth deep into the season.
-And when that’s the case, more owners are interested.
+Traditionally, having more than half the teams in your league make the playoffs is probably frowned upon by the older generation, which I am a part of.
+But let’s face it, having six of 10 teams, for example, make the playoffs keeps most of the teams in the league alive for a berth deep into the season.
+And when that’s the case, more owners are interested and engaged.

 Money and Prizes